richardjoo/HTMLCOIN/FAQ/README.md

 ## EXCHANGE
   * How the exchange works by SimonT
-    > This is not how large exchnages work.

     We apply to them, some of them charge money for the application.
 Then they asses the coin and we do not hear back unless we are accepted.

     Large exchanges are generally free, but often insist on a promotion programme of anything between 3-6btc

     Medium exchanges generally charge a lot of money, between 5 and 45btc.
 With these we pay upfront and they then consider our application before returning our money o we don't succeed

     Smaller exchanges are generally quite different and are responsive and helpful.

     To date we have 26 applications in flight.
 I don't expect many responses until early Jan and even then we will probably have to reapply multiple times.

     Finally, this is not unusual.
 I have applied to exchnages for much larger projects and brand names and been similarly ignored